deeleeramone/openbb-empty/README.md

 Only the OpenBB infrastructure is included (+ Charting), and a Jupyter Notebook server with IPython kernel.

+The repository is intended to be cloned as a lightweight development environment.
+Alternative, use `pip install` to install a core application shell with build and launch scripts.

 ## Installation

 A Python environment needs to be created and activated.
 Use your preferred environment manager to create the Python environment.